fsackur/leigh-delamere/proxmox/build_notes.md

 # Proxmox build notes

+## Context

+Proxmox is free to use without a subscription.
+However, it displays a nag screen on login and you have to explicitly add the community repository to receive updates.

+> TODO: remove the nag screen.
+There is a function in `/usr/share/javascript/proxmox-widget-toolkit/proxmoxlib.js` but it's an arms race, so proxmox break working solutions on updates, and my perl skills aren't up to reliably editing javascript.
+Possibly in a docker container?

+## Manual steps

 1. Install Proxmox VE 8.0.2 from USB
 2. Browse to [https://10.9.9.2:8006](https://10.9.9.2:8006) (or whatever the IP address is)
 3. Node > Updates > Repositories